nilanshutwinkle/random-notes/Intro to Machine Learning with TensorFlow/intro/README.md

-# Welcome to Machine learning
+# Part 1: Introduction to Machine learning

 * Recommend log in to account at least twice a week
 * Use "Mentor Help" (bottom left corner of classroom)